 Depending on the breed, the force and subsequent damage that your dog can cause varies.
 The Dogo Argentino is a breed often listed among other dogs with strong bites.
 Considering their origin story as Argentinian hunting dogs, this isn’t surprising.

 This guide will tell you everything that you need to know about the bite strength of a Dogo Argentino and why they need such powerful jaws.
+A Dogo Argentino’s bite force is a whopping 500 PSI.

 What Is a Dogo Argentino?